Fertilizing Aquarium Plants: A Beginner's Guide

 - Aquariums with nutrient-poor substrate (gravel, sand)

-- As a supplement when a nutrient-rich substrate becomes depleted
+- As a supplement when nutrient substrate is depleted

 When and How Much to Fertilize?